Lab Manual

 I will…

-• Give you feedback on a timely basis, including feedback on project ideas, conference, posters, talks, manuscripts, figures, grants
+• Give you feedback on a timely basis, including feedback on project ideas, conference, posters, talks, manuscripts, figures, and proposals.

-• Care for your emotional and physical well-being, and prioritize that above all else
+• Care for your emotional and physical well-being, and prioritize that above all else.
+This may even involve a suggestion to take a leave of absence.

 Open Science & Communication

 The lab takes a pragmatic view of Open Science, meaning that papers, code, and data should be shared, but there may also be reasonable exceptions.
-One such exception is ethical: when we collect large datasets on the behaviors and opinions of other people, with IRB approval, we may avoid openly posting data to protect privacy.
+One such exception is ethical: when we collect large datasets on the behaviors, opinions, or biospecimens of other people, with IRB approval, we may avoid openly posting data to protect privacy.
 Another exception reflects the cost of data collection: some datasets require huge up-front efforts to collect and clean, and will not be published immediately after the first study that analyzes them.
 Still, even those datasets will be made available within 3 years of the first publication.
+In some cases, these commitments are superceded by data use agreements with other parties.

 We collaborate and share code via GitHub.
-Internally, we also collaborate on drafts using shared Dropbox folders, Overleaf, or Google Docs.
+Internally, we also collaborate on drafts using shared Dropbox folders, Overleaf, and Google Docs.

 We communicate using email, Slack, and GitHub, and each has a different purpose.
 For instance, codebase decisions, discussions, and to-dos should be on GitHub so they can be tracked properly.
 Anything that falls into a chat, DM, or meme category should go on Slack.
 Email is required for anything official, anything long, anything with external collaborators, or anything that you 100% don’t want to fall through the cracks.
 If something is time sensitive, make sure to say so.
 I am happy to be nudged about things if it has been a couple working days.
 WhatsApp is reserved for conferences.
 The creation of custom slack emojis is encouraged.